Here’s The “Make or Break” Difference Between “Weight Loss” and “Fat Loss” on Your Metabolism & Importantly What To Do About It!

 These two key factors will both help you maintain your motivation for long term results and maintenance.

-It’s quite common to comfortably lose more than 1kg of weight (water and excess digestion weight) within your first week or two, but this should not be consistent for long periods of time.
+It’s quite common to comfortably lose more than 1kg of weight (water and excess digestion weight) within your first week or two/three, but this should not be consistent for long periods of time.

 If you are losing more than 1kg per week then this should be an alarm bell that you may be losing “weight” too quickly and burning through your muscle.

-This may not be what you want to hear, as you may have been conditioned to expect super fast results by ridiculous weight loss promotions and advertising, but it’s the truth, and if you don’t get your head around that then you will keep yo yo dieting.
+This may not be what you want to hear, as you may have been conditioned to expect super fast results by ridiculous weight loss promotions and advertising, but it’s the truth in most cases and if you don’t get your head around that then you could keep yo yo dieting.

-Losing a steady amount of “fat only” over a longer period of time can mean long term success.
+Losing a steady amount of “fat only” over a longer period of time can mean long term success but more importantly maintenance.

 Some people like to try to mentally dodge this fact by saying “I will first drop the weight and then tone up afterwards.”